The details emerging upon George Floyd’s death

 This implies George Floyd suffered compression of the trachea since he was unable to breathe.
 However, it took 8-9 minutes of compression before George Floyd eventually died in hospital.

 This could mean George Floyd died from a restriction of blood to the brain.

 “You have to know how to pull it off, it’s not as simple as just grabbing someone’s neck and squeezing.”

 This could suggest Chauvin knew what he was doing, and intentionally killed George Floyd.

-The family of George Floyd are fighting for a first degree murder charge.
+The family of George Floyd is fighting for a first-degree murder charge.

 Of course, there is a difference between knowing an act ‘could’ kill and knowing an act ‘will’ kill.

 Undeniably, this was not a premeditated kill.
 Yet, the actions surrounding it appear to be intentional.